Skein algebras of surfaces: Introduction

-\lb{ss_bases} Note that every $(F,B)$-link is represented by its diagram in $F$ -- that is an immersed collection of (unoriented) curves, (that is circles and arcs) properly embedded in $F$ with endpoints on marked components of $F$ only, but away from $B$.
+Note that every $(F,B)$-link is represented by its diagram in $F$ -- that is a collection of (unoriented) curves, (that is circles and arcs) properly immersed in $F$ with endpoints on marked components of $F$ only, but away from $B$.

 A diagram like that without any crossings and with no contractible loops is a {\em multi-curve} in $(F,B)$.
-We assume that the empty set is a multi-curve.
+(In particular, the empty set is a multi-curve too.)
 We denote the set of the isotopy classes of multi-curves in $F$ (within the set of multi-curves) by $\cal{MC}(F,B)$.
 By the definition, $\cal{MC}(F,\emptyset)$ contains collections of closed loops only.

 By \cite{Prz,P-S, S-W}, $\cal{MC}(F,\emptyset)$ is an $R$-module basis of $\cal S(F)$.
 These proofs extend verbatim to the following:

 \bthm\lb{basis} $\cal{MC}(F,B)$ is an $R$-module basis of $\cal{S}(F,B),$ for any $(F,B)$ and $R$. \ethm